simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 Tingri and the neighboring country and legends about Milarepa are often told in the evenings at camp fires and at the hearths of village houses.
 The author has greatly profited by such conversations with travelers, both traders and lama pilgrims.

 In some of the houses at Tingri and the villages of the locality, we found wall paintings representing Milarepa with his right hand lifted up to his right ear, listening to some mysterious voices of nature.
 He is always pictured sitting in front of a cave with a huge snow mountain in the background.
 He wears the white garment of his sect, and the ascetic string.
 Gazelles, leopards, and deer watch the saint, plunged in deep meditation.
-His teacher, Je-tsiin Marpa, is often represented above him in the clouds, his hands in the dhyani-mudra, the posture of meditation.
+His teacher, Je-tsün Marpa, is often represented above him in the clouds, his hands in the dhyani-mudra, the posture of meditation.
 Another favorite representation pictures the saint in his usual pose, sitting among sharp rocks with snow-capped mountains in the background and the goddess Tshe-ring-ma attending upon him.
 The saint is seen to be emaciated after the severe penance.
 The execution of these frescoes is rather crude in design but exquisite in color.
 Time has softened the too vivid contrasts and hidden the faults of the design.
 Painted images of Milarepa are common, but bronze statues of him are exceedingly rare.
 We succeeded in obtaining only one bronze image of the saint, of very crude workmanship.

 May 6.
 We made an early start.
 At six o’clock the caravan left Memo and crossed the vast plain on which the village was situated.
 After turning a rocky promontory, the trail followed a narrow valley, inclosed on all sides by limestone ridges.
 At a small village of a dozen hovels, situated on the Phung-chu, the road branched off.
 One road followed the bank of the river toward a bridge, the other forded the river at the village and turned northeast into the mountains.
 The second road was much shorter and we decided to ford the river.
 Having hired two men as guides we began the fording.
 The river was deep and some of us who were riding on small horses got our feet wet.
 There was trouble in bringing over the donkey caravan.
 The water was too high for a laden donkey and some of the larger loads had to be carried across on men’s backs.
 The bed of the river was sandy and in the rainy season (July-August), swelled considerably.
 On crossing the river, we entered a highly intersected country of sandy and limestone hills.
 After two miles the limestone disappeared and we rode past rocky crags and massive witnesses of volcanic activity in a recent geological period.
 The road was narrow and heavy.
 After crossing two